max3-2/pybudgetbook/README.md

 uncheck the *Always Ask For Image* flag in the menu.
 Also, if you want to change some data and override the old file, uncheck *Generate Unique Name*.

-## Pitfalls and current Limitations
+## Pitfalls and Current Limitations
 The following points should be noted before usage:

 ### Current Supermarkets